We may receive a commission on purchases made from links.

 What Are These Worms?

-The little white worms you might find in your houseplants' soil are not actually worms at all.
-They are the larvae of the fungus gnat, which is a small black fly that crawls around on plant soil or flies around your plant.
+The little white worms you might find in your houseplants' soil are actually the larvae of the fungus gnat, which is a small black fly that crawls around on plant soil or flies around your plant.
 These larvae and flies are not only unsightly, but they also feed on the organic matter in your houseplants' soil, including their roots.
 A heavy infestation can cause root damage over time.

 On top of this, fungus gnats can quickly spread from houseplant to houseplant.
 If you notice that the soil of one of your plants has small white worms in it, it is important to deal with it quickly, or you can face a full-house infestation.